 (Note: Many places fill to capacity on busy, nice weather days, especially holiday weekends.
 Please call ahead or visit the official website to get the most up-to-date information before visiting.)

-Daily parking for passenger vehicles cost: $3 for weekdays and $4 for weekends (Croaker Landing/Pier Area also requires boat launch fee for all vehicles).
+Daily parking for passenger vehicles cost: $8 daily, in and out of state (Croaker Landing/Pier Area also requires boat launch fee for all vehicles).

 Trails: Hiking, bicycle and bridle trails.
 More than 30 miles of hiking, biking and equestrian trails provide access to the park’s beautiful and diverse natural areas.
 The park has nine mult-use use trails.
 Thre are five trails for mountain-bike use only, including the first 5 miles of the John Blair Trail.
 Hikers enjoy challenging elevation changes and dramatic views along the Taskinas Creek Trail and discover the prehistoric past at Fossil Beach on the Mattaponi Trail.
 Equestrians of all skill levels enjoy secluded stretches of the Meh-Te-Kos Trail and test their skills on the Challenge Loop.

 Fishing, Boating: You'll find great fishing in three areas of the park.
 Freshwater anglers will find bluegill and largemouth bass in Woodstock Pond.
 A Virginia fishing license is required.
 Boats are available seasonally for rent on pond.
 Only rental boats are allowed on the pond.

 Horses: None, but there are five bridle trails in the park.
 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.